gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 ​If you are familiar with blockchain, you know what to do with a seed phrase.

 If you're new to blockchain, all you need to know is that this is the key to your Account and all your assets on GOSH.
-Your public key, which can identify you on the blockchain and the secret key you'll use to sign your actions can always be calculated from your seed phrase.
+Your public key, which can identify you on the blockchain and the secret key you'll use to sign your actions, can always be calculated from your seed phrase.

 To create the GOSH Account, the seed phrase will be generated for you.
 If you already have the GOSH Account, click **Clear** and enter your own one seed phrase.